The Health Benefits of Pumpkins & Pumpkin Seeds

 Extremely high in fiber and low in calories, pumpkin offers other nutrients, including potassium, pantothenic acid, magnesium, and vitamins C and E. One ounce of pumpkin seeds provides 20 percent of the daily RDA for zinc, an important immune-boosting mineral.
 And studies show that a compound in pumpkin seeds may help prevent benign prostate enlargement, a common problem for men over 50.
 For detailed information on how to purchase the best pumpkins for cooking, how to roast the seeds, where to purchase the best raw pumpkin seeds, and more nutritional information for pumpkins and their seeds, please continue reading.

 If you want to cook fresh pumpkin, look for those labeled “sweet” or “pie” pumpkins at the grocery store; the pumpkins you carve are stringier and not as palatable.
 You can roast fresh pumpkin and eat it like winter squash.
 Roast the seeds, too.
 Or peel, boil, or steam and then mash pumpkin flesh (or use canned pumpkin) for soups or breads.
 I also juice fresh pumpkins with some green vegetables and a few carrots for a delicious “carotenoid cocktail.”
-For a delicious and mouth-watering pumpkin soup recipe, please refer to my full-color recipe book Recipes for Health Bliss: Using NatureFoods & Lifestyle Choices to Rejuvenate Your Body & Life.
+For a delicious and mouth-watering pumpkin soup recipe, please refer to the recipes on this website.

 Pumpkin seeds are the largest and one of the most costly of all edible seeds.
 Often labeled pepitas—“little seeds” in Spanish—pumpkin seeds can be scooped out of a fresh pumpkin and toasted.
 First remove the pulpy fibers; rinse the seeds in fresh water; air-dry them by letting them sit overnight; season to taste with a little olive oil, salt, tamari, or curry/chili powder; spread them in a non-stick pan; and roast in a preheated 350 degree oven for 15–20 minutes, or until crisp.
 Cool completely and store in an airtight container in the refrigerator.
 I dry them in my dehydrator so they are still a live-food treat, full of enzymes.

-As mentioned in my popular E-Book, The Curative Kitchen, raw pumpkin seeds are recommended by some to expel pinworms or other intestinal parasites.
+As mentioned in my book A HUG IN A MUG, raw pumpkin seeds are recommended by some to expel pinworms or other intestinal parasites.
 Considered medicinal for the liver, colon, spleen, and pancreas, pumpkin seeds are tridoshic, or balancing to all body types, when used in moderation.